probot/probot/docs/summer-of-code.md

 #### How do I get started with Probot?

 We suggest that you build our ["Hello World" app](https://probot.github.io/docs/hello-world/) to get the hang of registering a GitHub App and the base setup of a Probot App.
+In your application, include a link to a comment that your Hello World app created on a test repository.

 You can also [join our Slack](https://probot-slackin.herokuapp.com/) and join the **#summer-of-code** channel.

 #### Can I claim this cool idea?

 We're excited that you're excited, but the Summer of Code ideas in our [ideas repo](https://github.com/probot/ideas) are for the students that are accepted to work on Probot over the summer.
-Claims to those ideas will be ignored until applicants are officially accepted.
+Claims to those ideas will be ignored until April (when the submission deadline has passed).

 #### Someone has claimed this idea, can I still have it in my application?